-1.5.3.
-Regional Forecast System
+4.2.2 Regional Forecast System

-IMD operationally runs three regional models WRFDA-WRFARW(v3.2), WRF(NMM) for short-range prediction during cyclone condition.
+IMD operationally runs three regional models WRFDA-WRFARW(v3.2), HWRF and Quasi-Lagrangian Model (QLM) for short-range prediction during cyclone condition.

-1.5.3.1.
+4.2.2.1.
 Non-hydrostatic mesoscale modeling system WRFDA-WRF-ARW

-The mesoscale forecast system Weather Research and Forecast WRFDA (version 3.2) with 3DVAR data assimilation is being operated daily twice to generate mesoscale analysis at 27 km and 9 km horizontal resolutions using IMD GFS-T382L64 analysis/forecast as first guess.
+The mesoscale forecast system Weather Research and Forecast WRF (version 3.2) with 3DVAR data assimilation is being operated daily twice to generate mesoscale analysis at 27 km and 9 km horizontal resolutions using IMD GFS-T574L64 analysis/forecast as first guess.
 Using initial and boundary conditions from the WRFDA, the WRF (ARW) is run for the forecast up to 3 days with double nested configuration with horizontal resolution of 27 km and 9 km and 38 Eta levels in the vertical.
 The model mother domain covers the area between lat.
 25° S to 45° N long 40° E to 120° E and child covers whole India.
 The performance of the model is found to be reasonably skilful for cyclone genesis and track prediction.
 At ten other regional centres, very high resolution mesoscale models (WRF at 3 km resolution) are also operational with their respective regional setup/configurations.
-The latest version of NCEP HWRF is also implemented at IMD for the Indian basins with the assimilation of local observations.
-The model has the provision for vortex re-location and moving nesting procedure.
-In this direction action has been already initiated and the model is exceeded to be available in the operational mode by the end of 2011.